2018 Microloan Applications Now Available!

-We are excited to announce that Wisco Pop is the recipient of the 2016 VFC P6 Microloan!
-The VFC P6 Microlending Committee is pleased to fulfill their entire request of $3,500 to develop a certified organic soda line.
+We are excited to announce that Deep Rooted is the recipient of the 2017 VFC Microloan!
+The VFCMicrolending Committee is pleased to fulfill their entire request of $3,500 to build a walk-in cooler at their farm.

 The VFC has a deep commitment to local and organic farms, businesses and foods.
-As a result, the P6 Microlending Committee is excited to have the opportunity to support one of our local P6 Producers with financing to transition their product lines to 100% certified organic.
-Wisco Pop previously received a 2014 VFC P6 Microloan for $1,500 that helped finance bottling their sodas for the first time.
+As a result, the Microlending Committee is excited to have the opportunity to support one of our local producers with financing to transition their product lines to 100% certified organic.
+Wisco Pop previously received a 2014 VFC Microloan for $1,500 that helped finance bottling their sodas for the first time.

-Microfinance—the granting of very small loans—is a concept most closely associated with the developing world.
-But tight credit and the recession have increased the demand for smaller loans in the United States, giving microlending a higher profile and broadening its appeal.
+Microfinance: the granting of very small loans.
+While this is a concept most closely associated with the developing world, tight credit and the recession have increased the demand for smaller loans in the United States, giving microlending a higher profile and broadening its appeal.

 Interest-free loans are opposite of the normal cycle all too many farmers find themselves in – the cycle of high interest loans, debt, and the inability to reach financial security and true economic viability through their business.
 VFC’s intention is to share the resources that we have to better enable farmers to provide us with the food and resources needed to live a healthy life.

 Through the VFC Microlending Initiative we hope to strengthen small, local farms and other businesses that are part of our local food system and create opportunities to improve their operations.